rogov-dvp/ChatBot-COSC-310/README.md

 Language: ``` JavaScript ```

 ### Why JavaScript
-JavaScript has enough to tools to build the same chatbot that we would have made with a programming langauge but JavaScript has other extra useful ffeatures.
-For example, it allowed us to host our website and develop an aesthetic UI.
+JavaScript has enough to tools to build the same chatbot that we would have made with a programming langauge but JS also has other useful features.
+For example, it allowed us to host our website and were able to develop an aesthetic UI.

 ### Input Examples
 Try to ask these statements to our [chatbot](https://chatbot-310-app.firebaseapp.com/)